Theimx/Karuta-Collection-Analyser/README.md

 AI : No AI used

 Description :
-A fully functional software to get statistics on your Karuta card collection from the Discord bot Karuta.
+A software to get statistics on your Karuta card collection from the Discord bot Karuta.

+How to use :
+- File the variable line 3 with the path of the CSV file of your collection.